Police and Crime Commissioner unveils plan to reopen 10 more police stations to the public

 The force was among those to close stations during public sector cuts following the 2009 financial crisis.
 Across Hampshire and the Isle of Wight a large number shut their doors to the public, although some of the stations remained in use as operational bases.

 The force currently has 13 police stations that are open to the public.
 These are a mixture of full time opening hours and part time opening.
 The opening times of the new police stations will be determined based on local demand.
-The force is poised to recruit Station Enquiry Officers to manage enquiries from the public.
+The force is poised to recruit Police Counter Enquiry Officers to manage enquiries from the public.
 This is so that police officers can focus on front line duties.

 This is the latest announcement made by PCC Donna Jones to increase police visibility, alongside the successful recruitment of 650 extra police officers and her commitment to bring back named ‘Local Bobbies’ to every community.